 The recently expanded production floor at Biddeford’s historic Pepperell Mill is buzzing with tattooed millennials and baby boomers alike, moving fluidly among shelves of fabrics and rows of machines.
 With a promise to create quality jobs, Hyperlite Mountain Gear’s workforce exemplifies a commitment to American-made, sustainable products manufactured with the highest level of efficiency and precision.

-Hyperlite Mountain Gear was established seven years ago by brothers Mike and Dan St. Pierre out of necessity for a durable, lightweight product for their own adventures.
-After about a year of prototyping and testing various products in a family camp, they officially launched the company in Biddeford’s Pepperell Mill with aspirations of developing a superior product for both outdoor enthusiasts and everyday backpack-wearers.
+Hyperlite Mountain Gear was established seven years ago by brothers Mike and Dan St. Pierre, who wanted to create durable, lightweight gear for their own adventures.
+After about a year of prototyping and testing in a family camp, they officially launched the company in Biddeford’s Pepperell Mill with aspirations of developing unique products for outdoor enthusiasts and everyday backpack-wearers.
 Now, after six years and three expansions in the mill, Hyperlite Mountain Gear employs 37 individuals, has multiple job openings, and anticipates a staff numbering 45 by the end of 2017’s first quarter.

 Biddeford’s historic Pepperell Mill, established in the 1840’s sprawling along the Saco River, was a primary location for textile manufacturing for over a century.
 Thousands of people moved to Biddeford to secure jobs at the mill, and many made careers of their textile work in the growing urban community.
 Though the rich textile history of Pepperell Mill has waned significantly, the St. Pierre’s see growth in Hyperlite Mountain Gear’s future at the mill.